Covcov was built to solve the hassle of checking coverage reports from istanbul.

 Covcov gathers all coverage reports it can find in subfolders and renders them in a unified tui.
-This means it's easy to run jest -w in any package folder and run covcov in the root to see how the overall coverage is updating.

 It has a table view of all folders and file changes, and a file view to dig into which lines are missing from coverage.